 CPC Calculations: How to Calculate Your Max CPC

-The beauty of AdWords is control.
+CPC Calculations: The beauty of Google Ads is control.
 In digital marketing it is rare to have so much control as you do in the world of PPC.

 But this level of control brings along its own unique challenges.